vsakkas/bard.py/README.md

 ## Features

 - Connect to Bard, Google's AI-powered personal assistant.
-- Ask questions and have a conversation in various tones.
+- Ask questions and have a conversation.
+- Improve responses by defining the conversation tone and length.
 - Use asyncio for efficient and non-blocking I/O operations.

 ## Requirements